jackliu333/regularization_in_deep_learning/README.md

-This repository contains supporting data and codes for the book Regularization in Deep Learning.
+This repository contains supporting data and codes for the upcoming book Regularization in Deep Learning.